publisha/publisha.github.io/_multi-platform-Publishing/README.md

 ---
 # About this Book

-This book describes our choices and strategies and then the workflow that leads through the process towards the final delivery of content that can be delivered for print and on a screen devices.
+Book publishers need to be able to deliver their content over a range of outputs as well as print.
+This book describes efficient processes that can deliver the same content to multiple platforms without the need for multiple workflows.

 This book is under development on GitHub.